aws-amplify/docs/docs/cli/graphql-transformer/resolvers.md

 ```

-Transformer by default creates a file called `CustomResources.json` inside `<project-root>/amplify/backend/api/<api-name>/stacks`, which can be used to add the custom resolvers for newly added `Query`, `Mutation` or `Subscription`.
-The custom stack gets the following arguments passed to it, allowing you to get details about API
+The GraphQL Transformer by default creates a file called `CustomResources.json` inside `<project-root>/amplify/backend/api/<api-name>/stacks`, which can be used to add the custom resolvers for newly added `Query`, `Mutation` or `Subscription`.
+The custom stack gets the following arguments passed to it, allowing you to get details about API:

 | Parameter                          | Type   | Possible values                    | Description                                                                                                                                                                       |
 | :--------------------------------- | :----- | ---------------------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |